 The name “huckleberry” may be in reference to any number of different berry producing plants including blueberries, bilberries and whortleberries.
 This leads us to a rather confusing question, “What is a huckleberry?”

 What is a Huckleberry?

 Where Do Huckleberries Grow?

 The flowers and fruit of western huckleberries appear akin to those of high bush and low bush blueberries and are, indeed, Vaccinium species as well.
 Western huckleberries are found in a different taxonomic section (myrtillus) than those blueberries, however, as they produce single berries in the axils of leaves on new shoots.
 High and low bush blueberries produce berries on year old wood with a much greater yield.
 The most common of these is Vaccinium deliciosum, or cascade bilberry.

 How to Grow Huckleberries

 Keep in mind that the species requires moist, acidic soil anywhere from a pH range of 4.3 to 5.2 when planting your huckleberries.
 Also when planting huckleberries, they may be situated in either sun or shade, although you will get a better yield and larger, lusher plants in shaded areas.

-Between April and May, expect the western huckleberry to flower, provided you live in USDA zones 7-9 where the specimen is recommended for plantation.
+Between April and May, expect the western huckleberry to flower, provided you live in USDA zones 7-9 where the specimen is recommended for planting.
 It is often found in mid-alpine regions and will thrive if you have similar conditions.
 Propagation can be from transplanting, rhizome cuttings or seeding.

 Huckleberry Plant Care